dronefly-garden/dronefly/README.md

 - obtain a bot token for discord.py
 - obtain An API key for eBird API 2.0
-- create qgriff.ini and copy the keys into the file as follows
+- create qgriff.ini and configure as follows

 ```
 [discord]